isomerpages/moe-chijsjc/_list-of-ccas/Volleyball.md

 #### **Activities**

-*   Annual competition at the National School Games North Zone Inter-Schools Volleyball Championship for ‘C’ and ‘B’ division girls teams
+*   Annual competition at the National School Games North Zone Inter-Schools Volleyball Championship for ‘B’ and ‘C’ Division girls teams
-*   Volleyball Association of Singapore’s Under-14 and Under-16 competitions.
+*   Volleyball Association of Singapore’s Under-14 and Under-16 competitions
 *   End of year training camp

 #### **CCA Information**